siddharthbharthulwar/crimtech-comp-f21/intro/readme.md

 # Project 1: Intro

 ## Welcome to GitHub!
-GitHub's pretty cool, and without it [thecrimson.com](https://www.thecrimson.com/) might not even exist as we know it.
+GitHub is pretty cool, and without it [thecrimson.com](https://www.thecrimson.com/) might not even exist as we know it.
 The first thing you should do is [make an account](https://github.com/join) (if you haven't already); having an account will allow you to a) work on the projects and b) contribute to the Crimson's codebase later on when you graduate from this comp.

 ### Adding an SSH key
 The first step to using GitHub is to add an ssh key to your account.
 If you don't know or remember what an ssh key is, follow the instructions below.